AmirrezaJM/AmirrezaJM/README.md

 ### Hi there 👋
-## My Name is Amirreza and I'm a mid-level frontend developer, and I've done some projects with react and Vue js.
+## My Name is Amirreza and I'm a mid-level frontend developer, and I've done some projects with React and Vue js.
-- 🔭 I’m currently working in PAPGroup company on some project like Ardalan and Shabaviz and shdparvaz also I'm mentoring a small team to learn basics of vue js.
+- 🔭 I’m currently working in PAPGroup company on some projects like Ardalan and Shabaviz and Shdparvaz also I'm mentoring a small team to teach the basics of vue js.
 - 🌱 I’m currently learning Nuxt js and Next js.
-- 📫 you can find me on social medias like twitter and linkedIn.
+- 📫 you can find me on social media like Twitter and LinkedIn.

 <!--
 **AmirrezaJM/AmirrezaJM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.